 Ethics is now very important to customers especially when it comes to the environmental brands.
 We want to know that an item is ethically produced, sustainable and that our money is tracked and it does make a difference.
 Saying this happens, and what really happens are two different things.

 If you want to help our planet by giving your precious money to an organisation, do your homework.
 Check that the company really does what it says, and this can be verified by a respected third-party, otherwise, your money may just be spent on some very clever marketing.

 This term is given to describe a PR or marketing process that deceptively promotes that a product, an aim or a policy is environmentally friendly.

-Evidence that an organisation is greenwashing often comes from pointing out the spending differences: when significantly more money or time has been spent advertising being "green", than is actually spent on environmentally sound practices.
+Evidence that an organisation is greenwashing often comes from pointing out the spending differences: when significantly more money or the time has been spent advertising being "green" than is actually spent on environmentally sound practices.

 - Recycled ghost fishing gear

 - Eight seas represented by eight bracelets.
 Colours: Black, Blue, Green, Purple, Red, White, Yellow